kedacore/governance/GOVERNANCE.md

 Existing and potential maintainers are expected to do the following:

 - **Actively contribute to the project** which can be in various ways.
+Contributions should be consistent over at least two months.
   - Examples of valuable contributions are writing code/tests, writing documentation, governance, triaging issues, review code, automating processes and workflows, etc.
 - **Join our [bi-weekly standups][standup] regularly**
 - **Respect our [Code of Conduct][code-of-conduct]**